Select Department

 STEP 2 | PHASE INVERSION WITH UTILITY

 Load Live’s Utility device on the vocal mix and enable both the Left and Right Phase buttons.
-If everything goes right, you should only hear the vocals when playing back both tracks together.
+If everything goes correctly, you should only hear the vocals when playing back both tracks together.

 STEP 3 | RECORDING THE VOCALS